 Some cytotoxic agents break down into substances that irritate the mucous membrane of the bladder, when excreted in the urine.
 They can cause inflammation and bleeding.
 In rare cases, the damage becomes permanent when the most severe manifestations.

 Cyclophosphamide (Cytoxan, Procytox), used to treat breast cancer, it may result in adverse effects.

 Chemotherapy is capable of causing damage to the heart muscle.
 Most often changes cause anthracycline drugs.
 The degree of cardiotoxicity is dependent on the drug used.

 Have the greatest potential doxorubicin and epirubicin (Pharmorubicin) in this regard.
-Adding the drug biological therapy trastuzumab (Herceptin) may increase the risk of heart damage.
+Adding a biological therapy drug trastuzumab (Herceptin) may increase the risk of heart damage.
 When the suspicion of drug dose reduce or stop the chemotherapy, to prevent further damage.

 Symptoms may appear during treatment, sometimes occur after weeks or months after chemotherapy for breast cancer.
 Damage caused by doxorubicin or epirubicin, may acquire a permanent character.